PHACDataHub/cloud-functions/README.md

-A repo of cloud functions that help automate stuff
+A repo of cloud functions that help automate stuff and make lives better.